tarlanahad/SCADA-Tank-Farm/README.md

 Having logged in as an operator, a user can view the Tank Farm page, which is intended only for monitoring purposes.
 Moreover, individual pages for each tank has been created to add safety/friction to the control.

 ### Tank 1x0 Screens
-In individual pages, an operator can change the statuses of pumps and valves using the faceplates provided.
+In individual pages, an operator can view/change the statuses of pumps and valves using the faceplates provided.
 Faceplates will show up when a correspondingly named button is clicked and will hide by clicking on X.

 ![Figure 1](https://i.imgur.com/i5hto8f.png)